FAQs

 Yes, there are baby-change facilities in Cooke Park.
 The location for 2022 will be confirmed closer to the Festival.

-Yes, St John’s Ambulance will be on-site in Cooke Park and around the CBD to assist with medical emergencies across the Festival.
+Yes, First Aid will be on-site in Cooke Park and around the CBD to assist with medical emergencies across the Festival.

 Parkes Hospital Emergency Department is located at 2 Morrissey Way, (02) 6861 2400.